If you are looking to engage a buyers’ agent, it pays to do your research.

 Real estate firms often look to increase a successful agent’s earnings by engaging a junior agent to attend their open homes and field offers on their behalf.

 It is sensible to remember that in traditional real estate emphasis is given to the sellers; after all, if you control the listing you control the sale.

 Do not be duped into believing these so called ‘buyer’s agents’ are working for you.

 Their ultimate objective is to drive up the selling price by creating a competitive environment, whether through private treaty or auction, and their advice will be restricted to their own listings or their agency’s.

-A true buyers’ agent has access to every property on the market, including off market sales (for more information on off market sales click here).
+A true buyers’ agent has access to every property on the market, including off market sales.

 Buyers’ agents that have a stock list

 Developers will engage sellers whose primary purpose is to sell off-the-plan stock.

 They will try to disguise this with misguided investment advice to promote sales of their stock and earn a large commission from the developers, which can often be undisclosed.